ervandew/eclim/doc/content/development/plugins.rst

 - **jdt:** org.eclipse.jdt.core.JavaCore.NATURE_ID
 - **cdt:**

   - org.eclipse.cdt.core.CProjectNature.CNATURE_ID
   - org.eclipse.cdt.core.CCProjectNature.CC_NATURE_ID

 - **dltkruby:** org.eclipse.dltk.ruby.core.RubyNature.NATURE_ID
 - **adt:** com.android.ide.eclipse.adt.AdtConstants.NATURE_DEFAULT

+One way to find it is to open up the ``.project`` file in a project containing the nature, locate the fully qualified name in the ``<natures>`` section, then grep the plugin's code for that name.

 Once you have the reference to the nature id, you can then create a public static variable called ``NATURE``: